 Marine environments host a wide variety of invasive aquatic species that continuously attach & grow onto stationary objects.
-Marine growth also known as marine fouling can encapsulate a vessel hull & underwater components in as little as 2 weeks.
-Marine fouling significantly reduces vessel performance, restricts vital cooling intakes, adds weight & vibration, over-loads engines and can lead to mechanical failure.
+Marine growth, also known as marine fouling, can encapsulate a vessel hull & underwater components in as little as two weeks.
+Marine fouling significantly reduces vessel performance, restricts vital cooling intakes, adds weight & vibration, over-loads engines, and can lead to mechanical failure.

 If your vessel is experiencing performance issues, it is likely attributed to marine fouling: